It’s the world's first all-natural tea drink that has been scientifically proven to help improve your oral health.

 Neutral pH means neither acidic nor basic.
 The pH scale goes from 1 to 14, with a pH of 1 being the most acidic, and 14 being the most alkaline.
-A pH of 7 is neutral – the pH of pure water is very close to 7.
-A healthy mouth is in a neutral pH range and at a pH of 5.5 the teeth begin to demineralize (loss minerals), putting them at risk for cavities.
+A pH of 7 is neutral.
+The pH of pure water is very close to 7 and a healthy mouth is in this neutral range too.
+At a pH of 5.5, teeth begin to demineralize (i.e. lose minerals), putting them at risk for cavities.
 Teeth can become stronger and remineralize when the mouth has a pH of 7.0 or above.
-Acidic oral pH whether from food or drinks weakens teeth and significantly increases the development of plaque and dental caries thereby causing many negative dental issues and increasing the risk for demineralization and cavities.
+Acidic oral pH, whether from food or drinks, weakens teeth and significantly increases the development of plaque and dental caries.
+This causes many negative dental issues and increases the risk for demineralization and cavities.

 It’s a naturally occurring sweetener found in fruits and vegetables and other plants and can be naturally produced by the activities of microorganisms or a chemical process.
 In the microbial process, the action of yeast on the xylose contained in fibrous material such as corn husks and sugarcane bagasse produces xylitol.
 In a chemical process, it’s produced by the dehydrogenation of xylose with the help of a catalyst.
 Purified xylitol is white in colour, dissolves readily in water, looks and tastes exactly like table sugar.
 Xylitol is absorbed more slowly than sugar into the bloodstream and has less effects on blood sugar and insulin.
 The glycemic index of xylitol (a measure of how quickly foods raise blood sugar) is only 7, compared to sucrose ("table sugar"), which is 65.
 It contains only 2.4 calories per gram (40% fewer calories than the same amount of sugar) and is considered a weight loss friendly sweetener.